Lona Warren: Early life

 Dafne Elba Elvira Roca, better known by her stage name Lona Warren, was born in Buenos Aires, Argentina, on 17 December 1922.
 Her mother's family owned the "El Central" hotel in the city of Villa Gobernador Gálvez, Santa Fe province.
 The hotel was later run, unsuccessfully, by her father.
 Warren attended an English language school from the age of three.
 Her mother died in 1935.
 Warren continued to live with her father although spent around a year with a family in Rosario.
-At the age of 14, through listening to recordings, she that realised that she liked jazz.
+At the age of 14, through listening to recordings, she realised that she liked jazz.
 Some time later, she travelled to Buenos Aires with her father to stay with an aunt and cousin, Orlando, a young fan of jazz music.
 Father and daughter stayed in Buenos Aires and her education continued, first at Pensionado de las Madres Franciscanas and then at the Domingo Faustino Sarmiento teacher training college.
 Warren completed her training as an English teacher at Codwell Academy around the age of 20 and could then be employed in this profession.
 She was proficient in French, Portuguese and Italian as well as English.